|

 Fear of abandonment (FOA) is an overwhelming worry that the people in your life will leave you.
 While most people may associate FOA with childhood trauma, the reality is that anyone can develop this fear at any age.
 FOA may stem from a parent leaving during childhood or a toxic adult relationship of either a romantic or platonic nature.

 The fear of being abandoned has a significant impact on people’s relationships and may cause them to avoid getting close to others to protect themselves from potential pain and heartbreak.
-Severe FOA can make it challenging to maintain a healthy relationship as an adult.
+Severe FOA can make it challenging to maintain a healthy relationship as an adult, particularly when it intersects with BPD.

 How Does Fear of Abandonment Relate to BPD?

-BPD and FOA frequently go hand in hand, and FOA is one of the common symptoms of BPD.
+BPD and abandonment fears frequently go hand in hand, with the fear of abandonment being one of the most significant emotional triggers for individuals with BPD.
 Because of poor self-image and insecurity, people with BPD often develop a severe FOA that manifests in unhealthy ways.
 They may fear being left alone and, as a result, go to extremes to prevent that from happening, even if the abandonment is imagined.

-Sometimes, FOA is demonstrated through threats of self-harm if you leave them.
-If you’re in a relationship with someone with BPD and you’re receiving these threats, it’s an unhealthy situation for both of you.
+Sometimes, fear of abandonment is demonstrated through threats of self-harm if you leave them.
+If you’re in a relationship with someone dealing with FOA and BPD and you’re receiving these threats, it’s an unhealthy situation for both of you.
 Professional support may be necessary to treat the individual with BPD or help you extricate yourself from the relationship.

 Assuaging Someone’s Abandonment Fears

 To improve your relationship, if you’re experiencing FOA or involved with someone dealing with FOA, you can take a few steps.
-If the individual with FOA is ready to talk about it, begin with an open conversation about these feelings but avoid pressuring them.
-Even if the FOA seems ridiculous to you as an outsider, to the person with BPD, it’s very real and seems like it could happen at any time, which is why their reactions may be intense.
+If the individual with BPD and FOA is ready to talk about it, begin with an open conversation about these feelings but avoid pressuring them.
+Even if the fears seem ridiculous to you as an outsider, to the person with BPD, it’s very real and seems like it could happen at any time, which is why their reactions may be intense.

 If you’re committed to remaining in this person’s life, you can reassure them frequently that you aren’t going anywhere and they don’t need to worry about you abandoning them.
 Don’t expect this alone to resolve the issue, but it can be a helpful step along the way.